 The University of Adelaide HSW Handbook has been developed to provide those with safety responsibilities with the practical steps to meet those responsibilities.

-The Student Grievance Resolution Process (SGRP) website provides information and clear steps to assist you in lodging an appeal or making a complaint about a decision or determination made by a member of University staff.
+The Student Grievance Resolution Process (SGRP) provides information and clear steps to assist a student in lodging an appeal or making a complaint about a decision or determination made by a member of University staff.

 This Disability Inclusion Action Plan 2020 – 2024 complements the University’s Strategic Plan which commits the University to ‘continue to pursue an agenda of equity and access’.

 The University has obligations relating to disability and discrimination, under both Federal and State legislation and standards:

 - Disability Discrimination Act 1992 (Cth)

 - Disability Standards for access to premises 2010 (Cth)

 - Australian Human Rights Commission Act 1986 (Cth)